Wednesday, September 18, 2019

 In Cinefantastique’s Planet of the Apes issue (Summer 1972) Goldsmith spoke about the soundtrack, saying, “it should not be an electronic score, not gimmicky, and [I] wanted to do it with a normal orchestra.
 I did not want to do the obvious on this . . .
 I was thrilled with it."
 Goldsmith also notes that at the time of the interview, “the Austrian Ballet is using it in their production of 'Othello'” (37).
 While Goldsmith does use orchestral elements, he departs from the epic orchestration approach in place of what is a minimalistic and sometimes discordant soundtrack that captures the sense of mystery and danger in the movie.
 According to Goldsmith, no experimental techniques or “unusual instruments” were used, except perhaps for stainless steel bowls used with the percussion section for the waterfall scene (“The Clothes Snatchers”) and putting the mouthpiece backwards on the French horns, to achieve “that swooshing sound in the desert scenes” (37).

 Additionally, in the Cinefantastique article, Goldsmith reported that he used “A Polynesian instrument called ung-lungs . . . used in the cave sequence” (“The Cave”) (37).
-However, as noted in Celluloid Symphonies: Texts and Contexts in Film Music History (2011), "no such instrument, Polynesian or otherwise, appears to exist" (313).
-My own research likewise found nothing.
-Why Goldsmith is tossing out a red herring here is unknown.
-I can only conjecture that it was perhaps to maintain a professional secret or maybe even as a joke to the still up-and-coming fanzine.
+Unfamiliar with the instrument, I did some research and could find no reference to the term except in the book, Celluloid Symphonies: Texts and Contexts in Film Music History (2011), which states “no such instrument, Polynesian or otherwise, appears to exist (313).
+In the first published draft of this article, I noted Goldsmith may have been tossing out a red herring perhaps to maintain a professional secret or maybe even as a joke to the still up-and-coming fanzine.
+Fortunately, this blog attracts a knowledgeable demographic and Aeolus 13 Umbra reader Tomp (see Comments below) noted that ung-lung is a likely misspelling of the similar-sounding Indonesian instrument angklung, probably due to a misunderstanding in the pronunciation.
+Thanks to Tomp for solving this mystery and I updated this article accordingly.

 Global rights to the soundtrack were obtained by the International Tape Cartridge Corp. in what was then the first-ever deal that the rights to manufacture the vinyl album and celluloid tape versions of the soundtrack were awarded to a tape cartridge duplicator/distribution company.
 The soundtrack was released as an LP set, “in all mechanical forms, and both 4-track and 8-track cartridges,” according to Billboard (22 June 1968).
 The 1968 Project 3 Records release, featured here, has 10 tracks, but a later 1997 release from Varese Sarabande includes nine more tracks from the original motion picture soundtrack.